bkacjios/m-overlay/README.md

 If you encounter the overlay freezing when adding it to OBS, try enabling "SLI/Crossfire Capture Mode (Slow)"

+### Linux Users

+If you want to run this on linux, install [love2d 11.3](https://love2d.org/) via your package manager or with their provided [AppImage](https://github.com/love2d/love/releases/download/11.3/love-11.3-x86_64.AppImage).
+You will then be able to run the latest .love file under [releases](https://github.com/bkacjios/m-overlay/releases).

+NOTE: In order for the love to read dolphins memory, you will need to either run the .love file as root, or set the love binary file to have ptrace access with `sudo setcap cap_sys_ptrace=eip /usr/bin/love`

 ### How?

 This program hooks into Dolphin and reads from memory to show a players inputs.
 This could be an alternative to Nintendo-Spy for those who don't have the technical prowess of setting up an Arduino.